KyleMardell/freeflow-app/TESTING.md

 - [Edit Profile](/docmedia/testing/wave-profile-edit.png)

 ### User Testing
+For user testing, I asked my family and colleagues to use the app and provide feedback where possible.
+The main feedback was that the UI is relatively simple, but the functionality is complete and versatile.
+This was expected, as it aligned with the goal for the Free Flow App MVP.

+The only bug found was related to the profile image.
+A user could not add a custom image to their profile, and the form would not submit if they attempted to do so.
+This issue was discovered in the final development stages.
+Although I spent time trying to resolve it, I was unable to find a fix within the available timeframe.
+Since the profile image was not a critical feature of the app, I decided to remove the button for adding a custom image in the MVP stage, with plans to revisit it post-MVP.
+As I followed an Agile approach and the MoSCoW method, this feature remains a candidate for future implementation.

+When testing the app with my tutor, they pointed out that there was no failsafe error message if the API became non-functional, which resulted in React-generated error messages being displayed.
+With this in mind, I added a failsafe error message to all pages in case of a catastrophic failure.
+This ensures that users remain within the app, receive a custom error message, and can still navigate the app.

 ### Unit Testing
 When considering unit testing for the project, I had kept it in mind as a stretch goal, but manual testing was the highest priority.
 This approach allowed me to check the full functionality and flow of the app from the front end.
 Due to time limitations, I was unable to write extensive unit tests for the project, but I did create a single unit test file for the Django API.